Project Title: Examining the conversational contributions used by students during team meetings.

-Invitation: You are invited to participate in a study on the conversational contributions used in team meetings:
+Invitation: You are invited to participate in a study on the conversational contributions used in Engineering You’re Hired team meetings:

-If you choose to participate, an ‘observer’ will categorise each individual’s conversational contributions during your GEC team meetings.
-Observers will be post-graduate students, who will sit in on all of your meetings during the week and record conversational contributions on an iPad app.
+If you choose to participate, an ‘observer’ will categorise each team member’s conversational contributions during your Engineering You’re Hired (EYH) team meetings.
+Observers will be post-graduate students, who will sit in on all of your meetings during Monday, Tuesday and Thursday to record conversational contributions on an iPad app.

 What will happen:

-If nobody in your team ‘opts-out’ at this stage and your team is allocated into the study, a postgraduate observer will introduce themselves to you on the first day of the challenge and give you an opportunity to ask questions.
+If nobody in your team opts-out of the study, a postgraduate observer will introduce themselves to you on the first day of the EYH challenge and give you an opportunity to ask questions.

-Your team will then be allocated to one of three research conditions, the condition you’re assigned to will affect what happens at the end of each challenge day:
+Your team will then be allocated to one of three research conditions, the condition you’re assigned to will affect what happens during the challenge:

 - One condition will not receive any feedback or video explanation on their conversational contributions (until after the week is over).

-- Another condition will receive video explanation on their conversational contributions, but no feedback (until after the week is over).
+- Another condition will receive video explanation on their conversational contributions and will participate in tasks designed to improve teamworking ability, but participants in this condition will only receive peer feedback and not observer feedback (until after the week is over).

 - You are free to withdraw from the study at any time if you feel uncomfortable being observed (this will not involve you withdrawing, but instead the observer will stop coding and leave your meeting).